krusoadi/PEP_V2/README.md

 ## Basic infos

 This project is made for my Prompt Engineering class at BME.
-With this project I've learned the basics of Spotipy and Openai python libraries.
-With this project I'm also learning how to use Github, and Github Copilot efficiently for my studies.
+With this project I've learned the basics of Spotipy, Openai python libraries and I'm also learning how to use Github, and Github Copilot efficiently for my studies.

 ## [src/example_apis.py](example_apis.py)